Industry analyst: History

 There are three industry analyst firms that have been in continuous operation since 1970 or earlier.
 Computer Review is the oldest analyst firm that has been in continuous operation since its inception in 1959, as Adams Associates.
 International Data Corp has been providing industry analyst and publishing services since 1964, and continues to be operated as a private company by its founder, Patrick Joseph McGovern.
 The last of the three, the Yankee Group, was founded by Howard Anderson in 1970.
 Anderson ran the firm until 1999.

 Many industry analyst firms and analysts trace their roots to one of these three firms, particularly IDC, Gartner and the Yankee Group.
 George Colony, for example, was an analyst at the Yankee Group before founding Forrester Research.
 Dale Kutnick was also a Yankee Group analyst and equity holder before joining Gartner and later founding the Meta Group, which was subsequently purchased by Gartner.
 Yankee Group was ultimately acquired by 451 Research in 2013.
 Jim Lundy and Mike Anderson were analysts at Gartner before they founded Aragon Research.

 Industry analyst business

 A community of more than 740 analyst firms spans the world.
 Research and advisory staffs at these companies range from one person to more than 1,000.

-Well-known analyst firms using "traditional" business models include 451 Research, Gartner, IBISWorld, International Data Corporation, Informa Telecoms & Media, SNL Kagan, Ovum Ltd, Yankee Group, Digital Clarity Group and Aragon Research.